li11ianc/explaining-movie-revenue/project/project.md

     ## 1    0.0481        0.0411  9.81      6.86 8.86e-20    22 -10634.
 21313.
     ## # … with 3 more variables: BIC <dbl>, deviance <dbl>, df.residual <int>

-We compute the adjusted R-squared value for the filtered model for pulse as 0.0410583; this is a helpful measure of the goodness of the fit of the model.
+We compute the adjusted R-squared value for the model as 0.0410583; this is a helpful measure of the goodness of the fit of the model.

+Below, we have performed backwards selection on our preliminary model and arrive at an optimal model.

     ## Start:  AIC=13152.26
     ## pratio ~ holiday_release + likely_sequel + budget + if_major +